March 26, 2022 0 Comment

 7 Things that Organizations need to do to Engage New Hires

-Hiring has always been a tough challenge for organizations, be it small or large.
+Hiring has always been a tough challenge for any organization, be it small or large.
 Another challenge is getting the new hires to ‘hit the ground running,’.
 And to get them up to speed with the organization’s work environment, workflow processes, and culture.
-There are several things that organizations need to do to engage their new hires.

 The biggest impact on the success of new employees is how their mangers engage with them during their first few days.

 Research shows that systematic onboarding of new hires can speed up their efficiency and effectiveness by nearly 60%.

-This, in turn reduces their failure rates and retention.
-The cost of replacing an employee is several times the annual salary of an existing employee.
+This, in turn, reduces their failure rates and retention.
 Thus, getting new hires to become productive quickly and to stick is in the best interest of the organization.
-When onboarding is well-executed, it sets the foundation for long-term success.

 How can Organizations Engage New Hires effectively?